Skip to content

 results variadic of index

-Stores a tensor into a memref
+Stores a tensor into a memref.

 Syntax:

-operation ::= `iree_codegen.store_to_memref` $value `,` $target
+operation ::= `iree_codegen.store_to_buffer` $tensor `,` $buffer

-attr-dict `:` type($value) `into` type($target)
+attr-dict `:` type($tensor) `into` type($buffer)

 Stores a tensor into a memref with a compatible shape and the same element type.